Citizens Advisory Committee

 The CAC will continue to provide the advice and assistance of a citizen’s voice as we manage our way into the future.

-The CAC exists to provide citizen input into the safety of the citizens of Lewis and Clark County, the efficient and just treatment of defendants and offenders, the protection and healing of victims, and to work toward prevention of crime and the reduction of recidivism.
+The CAC exists to provide citizen input into the safety of the citizens of Lewis and Clark County and ensure the equitable and efficient treatment of defendants, offenders, and victims.

 The CAC is composed of professionals, service providers, stakeholders, and interested public totaling 25 members:

 Judge Menahan, CJCC Chair